Students Stargazing

 Our planetarium staff meets weekly during the academic year to schedule show requests that have been received.

-When your show has been scheduled, you will receive an email with its details from Dr. Kenneth McLaughlin, the planetarium director.
+When your show has been scheduled, you will receive an email with its details from Aaron Joy, the planetarium director.
 Please allow at least two weeks before requesting a show date.

 Our planetarium can hold ninety people, but we do not have a water fountain or bathrooms.
 Presentations normally last fifty minutes, with a Q&A session afterward.